List experiments in a DVC repository (remote or local).

 HEAD commit are listed by default (see the

 Note that checkpoints are not listed, only the parent experiment.

---rev <commit>- list experiments derived from the specified Git commit (instead of
+--rev <commit>- list experiments derived from the specified

---all- list all experiments in the repository (overrides
+-A, --all-commits- list all experiments in the repository (overrides

 --help- shows the help message and exit.

 --quiet- do not write anything to standard output.
 Exit with 0 if no problems arise, otherwise 1.